Ihssane5/OCI_GEN_AI/Course_Material/Chapter2.md

 <ol>
-    <li id="fn1">Weights or parameters are the values that the model adjusts during training to minimize error and improve accuracy.
-It has billions of them, which makes it a large model. <a href="#fnref1">↩</a></li>
+    <li id="fn1">you can define a cluster as a part of the infrastructure.
+In computing, a cluster refers to a group of interconnected computers (or nodes) that work together to perform tasks as if they were a single system<a href="#fnref1">↩</a></li>
     <li id="fn2">The best weights are those that allow the model to make the most accurate predictions or generate the most coherent text.
 For more details, check the architecture of large language models (LLM). <a href="#fnref2">↩</a></li>
     <li id="fn3">Those definition were provided within the original course <a href="#fnref3">↩</a></li>
     <li id="fn4">This illustration  and other informations were taken from this article<a href="https://towardsdatascience.com/in-context-learning-approaches-in-large-language-models-9c0c53b116a1">↩</a></li>